electronicvisions/hbp-sp9-guidebook/benchmarks.rst

     A floating point number.
 **units**
     (optional) if the measurement is a physical quantity, the units of the quantity using SI nomenclature.
+**std_dev**
+    (optional) if the measurement has an uncertainty, the standard deviation of the value, as a floating point number **min**
+    (optional) if the task involves multiple runs of the simulation, the minimum value of the measure **max**
+    (optional) if the task involves multiple runs of the simulation, the maximum value of the measure
 **measure**
     the type of the measurement, for example "norm", "p-value", "time".